Last updated: March 2026

-If you have reached this page, it means you are considering (or have already booked) a family trip to China.
+If you are reading this right now, it means you are considering (or have already booked) a family trip to China.

 If this is your first trip, you probably have a lot of questions and are unsure whether or not it is a right destination for family holiday.
 Is it safe?
 Is it easy to get around?
 Where should you go and what things will my kids enjoy?